Felipe Santos (footballer)

-Felipe Silva Correa dos Santos (born 3 January 1997), commonly known as Felipe Santos, is a Brazilian professional footballer who plays as a winger for Azerbaijan Premier League club Araz-Naxçıvan.
+Felipe Silva Correa dos Santos (born 3 January 1997), commonly known as Felipe Santos, is a professional footballer who plays as a winger for Thai League 1 club Bangkok United.
+Born in Brazil, he declared his intention to play senior international football for Benin national team in December 2025.

 Career

 On 1 July 2021, Keşla FK announced the signing of Santos.

+International

+In November 2025, Santos acquired Beninese citizenship through his ancestry with a view to representing Benin at international level.

+On 3 December 2025, Santos was named in Benin's 30 player-provisional squad for the 2025 Africa Cup of Nations.